International Foundation Year

 Please note that modules with a practical component will be capped due to educational requirements, which may mean that we cannot guarantee a place to all students who elect to study this module.

-When you successfully complete our BSc course, you will be able to apply for registration to practise as a physiotherapist with the Health and Care Professions Council (HCPC).
-This enables you to practise in a wide variety of environments and is mandatory for employment within the NHS.
-You will also be eligible for full membership of the Chartered Society of Physiotherapy.
+When you successfully complete our BSc course, you will be able to apply for registration to practice as a physiotherapist with the Health and Care Professions Council (HCPC).
+This is mandatory for employment within the NHS and enables you to work in a wide variety of environments.
+You will also be eligible for full membership of the Chartered Society of Physiotherapy (CSP).

 Recent graduates have found employment within the following job roles and companies: